etabari/PorthoMCL/MANUAL.md

 You can run this code in parallel with different values for -x.
 An example of such execution is included in the `porthomclRunPBS.sh` script.

-#### 5.3 Finding Paralogs
+#### Step 7: Finding Paralogs

-This step normalizes the scores calculated in step 5.1.
+This step normalizes the scores calculated in step 5.
 OrthoMCL uses the average paralog score of the genes that have orthologous relationships to normalized the score.
 Therefore a list of all the genes that have an orthology is essential.